top of page

 Transportation

 I will fight for holistic transportation solutions that improve quality of life and the environment.
-That means well-lit TriMet stops, accessible public transportation, more sidewalks on roads that need them — all with a goal of reducing traffic congestion and carbon emissions.
+That means well-lit TriMet stops, accessible public transportation, more sidewalks on roads that need them, better lighting for safe communities — all with a goal of reducing traffic congestion and carbon emissions.

 I believe we need to pivot our transportation planning away from building more highways and freeways to a model that incentivizes public transportation, car-free zones, and alternative modes of transportation like walking and biking.
-I believe in having a publically-funded TriMet system with expanded rail options and a Bus Rapid Transit System that would improve access for people like the families I work with.
+I believe in having a publicly-funded TriMet system with expanded rail options and a Bus Rapid Transit System that would improve access for people.
 Free public transportation benefits those looking for better ways to get around and moves the ball forward in terms of sustainable growth models that reduce harmful environmental impacts.

 Healthcare

-I will fight for a healthcare system that serves everybody, so that families aren’t afraid of getting a bill for the care that they desperately need to be healthy.
+I have fought for and will continue to fight for a healthcare system that serves everybody, so that families aren’t afraid of getting a bill for the care that they desperately need to be healthy.
 I firmly believe that healthcare should be treated as a right, not a private commodity or a privilege, because everyone should have access to holistic healthcare benefits.

-I will support legislation for prescription drug price controls.
+I will continue to support legislation for prescription drug price controls.
 People should not have to pay exorbitant prices for medication that they need to survive.
-I have also supported firm price limits on specific lifesaving medications, like insulin.
+I have supported firm price limits on specific lifesaving medications, like insulin.

 I also believe that people should have access to the full range of reproductive healthcare, regardless of race, immigration status, gender, zip code, or incarceration.